-“My 10-year-old made little to no progress in reading over the last 3-4 years.
-A reading specialist evaluated him and recommended a different reading program.
-To help our child catch up, we asked for intensive tutoring from the reading specialist.
+“My -year-old made little progress in reading over the last 3-4 years while receiving special education services from a special ed teacher, so we had him evaluated.
+The evaluator recommended a different reading program.
+We asked the team for intensive tutoring from the school reading specialist.

-Short Answer: Yes, your child can receive intensive reading instruction from a person who is not a special ed teacher.
-The IDEA and federal special ed regs DO NOT require that special ed teachers provide special education and related services in IEPs.
+Short Answer: Yes, your child can receive reading instruction or tutoring from an individual who is not a special ed teacher.
+The federal special education law – IDEA – requires the school to provide your child with a free, appropriate public education (FAPE).
+The law does not require a special education teacher to provide special education and related services.

-At the end of third grade, education shifts from teaching children to read to children reading to learn other subjects.
-If a child isn’t a proficient reader when he enters 4th grade, he will not be able to keep up.
+At the end of third grade, the focus of education changes.
+Children are expected to learn other subjects by reading.
+If a child isn’t a proficient reader when he enters 4th grade, he won’t be able to keep up.

-Your child’s IEP is supposed to include all special education services, related services, and supplementary aids and services your child needs and that the school will provide.
+IDEA requires IEPs to include data about the child’s present levels of academic achievement and functional performance, the child’s needs, and the special education services, related services, and supplementary aids and services the school will provide.
 (Wrightslaw: All About IEPs, page 37)

-If the team agrees that your child needs an instructional service – like intensive reading instruction – but refuses to include it in the child’s IEP – you have to assume they don’t plan to provide it.
+If the team agrees that your child needs intensive reading instruction but refuses to include it in the child’s IEP, you have to assume they don’t plan to provide it.

 What can you do?